-The Ecology Center’s Farmers’ Market EBT Program assists farmers’ market operators and community partners in establishing, implementing, and promoting CalFresh EBT access (formerly known as Food Stamps) at farmers’ markets and other direct-marketing locations.
-This project has been funded at least in part with Federal funds from the U.S. Department of Agriculture and people like you.
+The Ecology Center’s Farmers’ Market EBT Program assists farmers’ market operators and community partners in establishing, implementing, and promoting CalFresh EBT access at farmers’ markets and other direct-marketing locations.
+This project has been funded at least in part with federal funds from the U.S. Department of Agriculture and people like you.

-This online Toolkit is designed to assist farmers’ market managers, associations, Board members, or farmers in establishing or bolstering their farm-direct outlet’s EBT program.
-If you are a customer interested in learning more about CalFresh visit the California Department of Social Services site, or visit our Farmers’ Market Finder to find a farmers’ market near you that accepts your CalFresh EBT card.
+This online toolkit is designed to assist farmers’ market managers, associations, Board members, and farmers in establishing or bolstering their farm-direct outlet’s CalFresh EBT program.
+If you are a customer interested in learning more about CalFresh visit the California Department of Social Services site or check out our Farmers’ Market Finder to find a farmers’ market near you that accepts your CalFresh EBT card.

 The Ecology Center worked with state and federal agencies to select and pilot the Single Point of Sale and Scrip model that is now used across the state.
 Since pioneering California’s Point of Sale model (POS) at the Ecology Center’s Berkeley Market in 2003, the Farmers’ Market EBT Program has worked with hundreds of markets statewide to identify the barriers to CalFresh EBT adoption and overcome them.
 To date, we’ve assisted over 350 individual markets statewide with their EBT Programs.

 A Certified Farmers’ Market may only be operated by a local government, a certified producer or a non-profit organization.
 CFMs must be authorized by the county agricultural commissioner and abide by current legislation and regulations.
 In addition, CFMs should follow established market rules.
 Market rules are the set of written rules each CFM develops as its blueprint for activities and operations.